eddie-energy/eddie/docs/3-extending/region-connector/add-region-connector.md

 ```

 In total, only two annotations are needed to declare a region connector.
-The [
+While the [
-`@RegionConnector`](./api.md#regionconnector-annotation) annotation is needed by EDDIE Core to find the region connector during classpath scanning.
-The `@SpringBootApplication` to initialize the Spring context.
+`@RegionConnector`](./api.md#regionconnector-annotation) annotation is needed by EDDIE Core to find the region connector during classpath scanning, the `@SpringBootApplication` to initialize the Spring context.
 Other Spring annotations can also be added to the base class, such as `@EnableScheduling` or `@EnableWebMvc`.
 Each region connector has its own [dispatcher servlet](./dispatcher-servlet.md), for web requests.

 The EDDIE button will load the [region connector custom element](./frontend.md), when the correct region and permission administrator is selected.
-The custom element must be implemented by each region connector.
-It allows the final customer to give necessary information to create a permission request.
+The custom element must be implemented by each region connector, which allows the final customer to give necessary information to create a permission request.

 Since there are many parts to be implemented when creating a new region connector, here is a checklist of things that have to be considered and implemented.
-This checklist is also present when creating a new [GitHub issue](https://github.com/eddie-energy/eddie/issues/new?assignees=&labels=needs-approval%2Crequirement&projects=&template=region-connector.md&title=%3Ccountry%3E+%3Cname+of+datahub%2Fpermission+admin%2Fmetered+data+admin%3E+region-connector) for implementing a region connector, so you can track everything in there too.
+This checklist is also displayed when creating a new [GitHub issue](https://github.com/eddie-energy/eddie/issues/new?assignees=&labels=needs-approval%2Crequirement&projects=&template=region-connector.md&title=%3Ccountry%3E+%3Cname+of+datahub%2Fpermission+admin%2Fmetered+data+admin%3E+region-connector) for implementing a region connector, so you can track everything in there too.
 [Here the template itself.](https://github.com/eddie-energy/.github/blob/main/.github/ISSUE_TEMPLATE/region-connector.md)

 <!-- @include: ../../parts/region-connector-checklist.md -->